digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

 The next two methods are also similar to one another and that is to create your application in a way that stores user sessions in either a database or in-memory cache like Redis.
 Using your database makes things easy because your application is already setup to connect to it for all other processes when requesting data.
 However, for a highly active site this does put a little more overhead on the database, but for most use-cases it's negligible.
 The last option I'm mentioning is using an in-memory cache like Redis or Memcached.
 It obviously means you'll be creating a few more Droplets but it is lightning fast, extremely versatile, and you can use it to cache database query responses which can speed things up for you.

 For the sake of making things easy, we're going to be launching a Ghost blog which makes use of your database for sessions.
 It's already configured to do this so you won't have to make any adjustments to the code.
+We will need to do some preliminary work to get get things up and running like splitting up our environments, looking for a way to handle file storage, and getting a separate database server stood up.

 ---

 <!-- split to own file for ch05.1 -->
+**Environments**
 <!-- environments -->
   * dev
   * staging
   * prod

 Before we jump into deploying Droplets and services all willy-nilly, let's go over our environments.
-In most cases you're going to have a dev, staging, and production environment to allow yourself room to tinker, test, and deploy without having to worry about bringing your live site down.
+In most serious projects you're going to have a dev, staging, and production environment to allow yourself room to tinker, test, and deploy without having to worry about bringing your live site down.
+Doing a little planning ahead of time will go a long way in preventing headaches.
 Terraform provides a workspace feature that keeps the terraform.tfstate files separate from one another.
-However, we're actually not going to be using that since we're going to make use of Ansible for Droplet configuration at boot time and use directory structure to isolate environments.
+However, we're actually not going to use that since we're going to make use of Ansible for Droplet configuration after boot up and use directory structure to isolate environments.
 This can be done a few different ways and often times it comes down to personal preference or whatever works best for your project.
 Here's an example structure.

 ```
 .